Buoyant Economies

 Free Trade

-Papers Background Home Contact Us
+Home Papers Background Contact Us

 Can international trade be free while the international payments system that drives it is based upon monetary protectionism.

 It was not possible for the US to float the dollar while the value of other major world currencies were tied to the value of the US dollar.
 So the US encouraged these other economies to float their currencies.
-They would not be convinced to act to protect US gold reserves.
+They would not be convinced to float to protect US gold reserves.
 So the US government hailed the floating exchange rate system as a solution to the current international payments imbalances and as the ultimate international payments system that would bring prosperity to the world.

 Countries established the floating exchange rate system as a barrier to prevent money flowing out of the economy.
 It requires the exchange rate to adjust to ensure that the money leaving the country is equal to the money entering a country.